vishal-git/fine-tune-llm/README.md

 # Code :snake:

-Checkout [the Jupyter Notebook](./notebooks/titanic.ipynb) for the full tutorial.
+Check out [the Jupyter Notebook](./notebooks/titanic.ipynb) for the full tutorial.